dbraun31/davebraundotnet-private/content/post/helth/index.md

 ### We asked a crowd 21 questions about their community’s compliance with NPIs over 35 weeks and tested whether their responses improved COVID-19 case forecasts

+Each week during the COVID-19 pandemic—from August 2020 through April 2021—we sent surveys to people across the US asking them 21 core questions about how well their communities were complying with the CDC’s NPI regulations (see *Figure @ref(fig: survey)*).

 <div class="figure">

 <div class="reactable html-widget html-fill-item" id="htmlwidget-1" style="width:auto;height:auto;"></div>